 How I can help

 One Website Design will research your industry sector and location to determine which search terms are most used to find businesses like yours.
-This will allow us to choose the best search terms for your website before the optimisation process begins.
+This will allow us to choose the best search terms for your website before the optimization process begins.

 Search Engine Submission

-I will submit your website to all the major search engines including Google, Yahoo and Bing.
+I will submit your website to all the major search engines including Google, Yahoo, and Bing.
 This will help to ensure your business appears in their search results as quickly as possible.

 Website code review

 By reviewing your website code I can make suggestions on where improvements could be made.
-Cleaner code can improve indexing of your site and also reduce load time for users.
+Cleaner code can improve the indexing of your site and also reduce load time for users.

 Website images contain additional information which although not seen on screen can help improve your SEO.
 Image labels help search engines determine what the file contains.
-Optimisation of these image labels can have a positive effect on website traffic from image searches.
+Optimization of these image labels can have a positive effect on website traffic from image searches.